Pardon the dust!

 Time needed per session:

-Its possible to complete this game in a single thirty minute session, so use that as a guideline for planning your time.
+It's possible to complete this game in a single thirty minute session, so use that as a guideline for planning your time.

 Does this game pose issues for Christian players?